dylan-lang/opendylan/documentation/getting-started/source/remotedbg/index.rst

 #.
 Open the project whose application, DLL, or control is running.

 #.
-Choose *Application > Attach…* from the project window, or choose *Tools
+Choose **Application > Attach…** from the project window, or choose
-   > Attach Debugger…* from the main window.
+   **Tools > Attach Debugger…** from the main window.

    A dialog listing all available running processes appears.

 #.
-Select the process to which you want to attach, and click *OK*.
+Select the process to which you want to attach, and click **OK**.

-After a few moments, the debugger attaches to the running process, and all the normal debugging and interaction facilities become available, just as with *Application > Start*.
+After a few moments, the debugger attaches to the running process, and all the normal debugging and interaction facilities become available, just as with **Application > Start**.

-*Note:* Open Dylan does not currently offer any facility for detaching from a process.
-Once it has been attached to the Open Dylan debugger, and all of your debugging work is finished, you will need to close the program down using the *Application > Stop* command.
+.. note:: Open Dylan does not currently offer any facility for detaching from a process.
+Once it has been attached to the Open Dylan debugger, and all of your debugging work is finished, you will need to close the program down using the **Application > Stop** command.

 The process to which you attach need not be running on the local machine.
 You can also attach to a process that is running on a remote machine provided that the debugging server application (see ` <remotedbg.htm#35532>`_) is running on that machine.
 The process list dialog has an option box that allows you to select the machine whose process list you want to view.
-There is also an *Open New Connection…* button for creating new connections to remote machines, which works in the same way as described in ` <remotedbg.htm#34289>`_.
+There is also an **Open New Connection…** button for creating new connections to remote machines, which works in the same way as described in ` <remotedbg.htm#34289>`_.